AMReX-Codes/amrex/Docs/sphinx/source/AmrCore.rst

         }
     }

-The state_error subroutine in Src_nd/Tagging_nd.f90 in this example is simple:
+The :fortran:`state_error` subroutine in Src_nd/Tagging_nd.f90 in this example is simple:

+.. highlight:: fortran

 ::